-Diabetes mellitus, a chronic metabolic disorder related to disrupted blood glucose regulation, requires alternative methods of insulin administration due to the limitations and approved on September 28, 2024 complications of multiple subcutaneous injections as current treatments with poor glucose control and patient compliance [1, 2].
+Diabetes mellitus, a chronic metabolic disorder related to disrupted blood glucose regulation, requires alternative methods of insulin administration due to the limitations and

 Oral insulin administration as a convenient and cost-effective strategy could greatly improve patient compliance, offering the potential for better glucose homeostasis and managing diabetes [1, 2].
 Mimicking the physiological secretion route, orally administered insulin is directly delivered to the liver via the portal vein, providing higher concentrations than systemic circulation [3].